jinjilynn/dva-react-hook/README.md

   setPage(2, { callbacks: 'xxx' }) // the callback named xxx in the model list will be executed }
 ```
-##### ps: Usually when a context value is changed, all components that useContext will re-render, but this framework is unusual, so if only used part of the state is changed, the corresponding component will re-render.

 ### `useDispatch`